lclc/Meritocratic-Governance-Model-template/MeritocraticGovernance.md

 Lazy consensus is a very important concept within the project.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.

-For lazy consensus to be effective, it is necessary to allow at least **24 hours** before assuming that there are no objections to the proposal.
+For lazy consensus to be effective, it is necessary to allow at least **$LAZY_CONSENSUE_VOTING_WAIT_TIME$ hours** before assuming that there are no objections to the proposal.
 This requirement ensures that everyone is given enough time to read, digest and respond to the proposal.

 **Voting**